Affordable Dentist in Melbourne

 What’s the average cost of a trip to the dentist ?

-HOW MUCH YOU CAN SAVE AT NO GAPS DENTISTS ?
+HOW MUCH YOU CAN SAVE AT $99 NO GAP DENTISTS ?

 Average dental fees charged by dental GPs – based on the Australian Dental Association’s annual fee survey